dougeby/IntuneDocs/InTuneDocs/EndUser/your-device-appears-encrypted-but-cp-says-otherwise-android.md

 ---
 # required metadata

-title: Your Android device isn't able to be encrypted | Microsoft Docs
+title: Your Android device seems to be encrypted, but Company Portal says otherwise
 description:
 keywords:
 author: barlanmsft